-Due to the use of barges and other construction machinery within and in close proximity to the River Barrow, there is a risk of pollution to the river during construction.
+Due to the use of barges / boats within and, other construction machinery in close proximity to the River Barrow, there is a risk of pollution to the river during construction.
 This could be in the form of spilled fuel, oil, concrete or grout or disturbance of contaminated ground.
 The aspects of the construction of the proposed development which pose the greatest risk of such impacts include:

-- Elevated silt/sediment loading within watercourses from construction site runoff and sheet piling.
-Sheet piling will be undertaken from a barge for river-side installation.
-Elevated silt loading can lead to long-term damage to aquatic ecosystems by smothering spawning grounds and gravel beds and clogging the gills of fish.
-Increased silt load in receiving watercourses stunts aquatic plant growth, limits dissolved oxygen capacity and overall reduces the ecological quality with the most critical period associated with low flow conditions.
-Other pollutants in the watercourse can bind to silt which can lead to increased bioavailability of these pollutants.
-Effects on erosion and deposition processes during construction are likely to be negative, temporary, imperceptible to slight and highly localised to the works area. - Spillage of concrete, grout and other cement-based products.
+- Spillage of concrete, grout and other cement-based products.
 These cementbased products are highly alkaline (releasing fine highly alkaline silt) and extremely corrosive and can result in significant impact to watercourses altering the pH, smothering the stream bed and physically damaging fish through burning and clogging of gills due to the fine silt. - Accidental spillage of hydrocarbons from construction plant and at storage depots / construction compound have the potential to enter drainage ditches/land drains and subsequently the River Barrow, via surface water runoff. - Faecal contamination arising from inadequate treatment of on-site toilets and washing facilities. - There is also potential for pollutants derived from construction materials to be mobilised by flood waters.